molarmanful/gCube/README.md

 gCube
 ==================

 Have an online cubing tutorial page?
-Need an interactive, easy, 3D cube visualizer?
+Need an interactive, easy-to-use 3x3x3 cube visualizer?
 Use gCube!
 All you need to do is to follow the steps below.

 To see how gCube works, go to [this Codepen Collection](http://codepen.io/collection/XOLVLQ/).